The EDGE Language: Extended General Einsums for Graph Algorithms: Features

 Both map and reduce actions use a merge operator, which, for a given iteration point, checks if a given coordinate exists or not in the involved input tensor operands.
 If the coordinate exists, it passes both that coordinate (for all involved tensors) and the corresponding data values to the compute operand.
 Populate uses a coordinate operator, which, for a given iteration point, looks at the coordinate and value corresponding to the computed \acro{RHS} point and the list of coordinates and values corresponding to the partial output region.
 The operator returns a list of valid coordinates, which it passes on to the compute operator for processing of the data values.
 We consider merge to be a special type of coordinate operator: it checks if a data value is an empty value to determine if the coordinate exists or not.

-\textbf{Overall, populate allows us to do two new things not possible with map/reduce: (1) operate on coordinates themselves and (2) modify an incomplete/partial output fiber.} One should consider populate if a graph computation is performing complex operations on the vertex IDs of a graph or the \emph{coordinates} of a tensor.
-Examples include sampling vertices or filtering out which vertices to use based on the vertex ID themselves.
+\textbf{Overall, populate allows us to do two new things not possible with map/reduce: (1) operate on coordinates themselves, and (2) modify a partial output fiber.} One should consider populate if a graph computation is performing complex operations on the vertex IDs of a graph or the \emph{coordinates} of a tensor.
+Examples include sampling vertices or filtering out which vertices to use based on the vertex IDs themselves.
 Additionally, any computation that scatters updates, where multiple inputs may update the same output, may benefit from populate.

-Note that because populate takes a list of coordinates as one of its inputs (from the incomplete/partial output fiber), simple binary merge operators no longer suffice.
+Note that because populate takes a list of coordinates as one of its inputs (from the partial output fiber), simple binary merge operators no longer suffice for specifying populate's behavior.
 Hence, the coordinate operator allows any user-defined function that operates on coordinates as though they are values.